PineApple-Logic/gameready/README.md

 - Kubuntu
 - KDE Neon
 - Xubuntu
+- Manjaro
+- Arch Linux
 - Any other distro based on Ubuntu 20.04+
-- Arch Linux and Arch Linux based distros
+- Any other distro based on Arch Linux

 # Installation Instructions 🚀